 How Boingnet Can Help

 And that’s where Boingnet can help.
-Our platform is perfectly suited to personalized cross channel automotive marketing and content marketing distribution and automation.
-We can coordinate dealership marketing campaigns across landing pages, direct mail, email, social media, and mobile, and then give them an extra personal touch with pURLs, personalized landing pages and microsites, and easy-to-use variable logic.
+Our platform is perfectly suited to personalized multichannel marketing.
+We can coordinate restaurant content marketing campaigns across landing pages, direct mail, email, social media, and mobile, and then give them an extra personal touch with pURLs, personalized landing pages and microsites, and easy to use variable logic.
 With the data we collect from responses, opens, click-throughs, and landing page forms, we lay the foundations of drip campaigns to continue the conversation with the desired segments of the initial campaign.
-We also carry a white label version of the product that is optimized for automotive agencies.
-This product allows agencies to handle all of the behind-the-scenes campaign work and then present it with detailed analytics to clients through a specialized client portal.
-Whether the dealership is reaching out to past customers to encourage them to try the automotive services department or searching for new customers to buy vehicles, Boingnet’s software has it covered with our easy to use, straightforward user interface and surprisingly low prices.
-We are here to help set a dealership apart from its competitors with our lightweight marketing automation platform, and we are confident that we provide the ultimate tool for both personalized multichannel and content marketing success.
+Whether the restaurant is reaching out to its most dedicated diners or working to attract new crowds, Boingnet’s software has it covered with our easy to use, straightforward user interface and surprisingly low prices.
+We are here to help set a restaurant apart from its competitors with our personalized, lightweight marketing automation platform, and we are confident that we provide the ultimate tool for both multichannel and restaurant content marketing success.